astrodiegog/cholla_lya_scripts/README.md

 We would like to study the optical depth and transmitted flux power spectrum in a cosmological Cholla simulation from On-The-Fly Skewer files.

+We expect the following attributes in each Skewer file.

 1. ``Lbox`` - array of 3 floats, detailing length of simulated box in each dimension in units of $\textrm{kpc}$
 2. ``Omega_R`` - Present-Day Radiation Energy Density